Is Rolfing Painful?

 Please do not wear clothing that is bulky or that restricts movement.
 Men: please ensure that your shorts are above the knee – long, baggy shorts make identifying structural imbalances difficult.

-You are welcome to change once you arrive at the office.
+You are welcome to change once you arrive at my practice.